PieroVicenti/LoadFile/README.md

 Project create to test Php features.
 A simple and fully functional load file has been created.
 The user is able to upload certain files in respect of size and files' type.
+The loaded file will be pushed to an existing, empty folder.